Adib234/shopify-fall-2021/README.md

 - So I tried to use a ORM but for some reason one table wouldn't have any of my columns which was not good, so after a few hours and countless Stack Overflow posts I still couldn't get it to work.
 Eventually what I decided to do was create one models file and have all my models there.
 Also I can't use any queries from the ORM because it can't find where my model is even though people have told me that I imported it correctly.
 Raw SQL queries it is then.
 (My only usage of the ORM is the initial setup of the databases)
 - Spent a lot of time figuring out a cryptic error message that said the data I was giving as an input was invalid.
 After posting a Github issue for help I found out that if I were to have form data, I can't have a request body since this is a limitation in the HTTP protocol.
 So this is why `add` route has a lot of parameters.
 Before I was passing down a schema, but a schema is considered a request body and therefore is not allowed.
 - I struggled with my attempt of storing images in PostgreSQL database, so after spending two days and posting a Github [issue](!https://github.com/tiangolo/fastapi/issues/3156) and a Stack Overflow [post](!https://stackoverflow.com/questions/67350508/how-to-convert-binary-in-python-into-bytea-data-type-in-postgresql?noredirect=1#comment119047593_67350508) with no answers I decided to just store and retrieve images on AWS S3 and to just keep the filename and it's access control in the database.
+- Testing multiple uploads is not possible according to a FastAPI expert but single files is doable.
+However that would require duplication of my current implementation and I don't know if this is something that's acceptable

 # Notes